Antonio Ricardo Martínez y Martínez ~ 1945 |

 He died in 2008.

-Finally, one of those conflicts that his psychological knowledge could not mitigate presented itself.
-His elderly aunts had passed away, his brother, nieces and nephews had decided to abandon the country.
-Should he stay, now older and in delicate health, alone in that large house?
 With a heavy heart he went into exile March 18, 1966.
 He resided in Puerto Rico and Maryland.
 He was Professor of Spanish in Hood College and at Bridgewater College.
 But he never managed to adapt himself to that other country, where he died of a stroke August 25, 1982.

 Roberto Méndez touches on Antonio’s diabetes.
 His mother died of it when he was nine.
 Antonio was diagnosed with what is now called Type 1 diabetes as a young child and in those days before insulin was discovered, it could only be controlled by diet.
 When purified animal-source insulin became available in the 1920s he had (and traveled with) a tiny alcohol-powered autoclave to sterilize his syringes, a practice he continued when synthetic insulin became available and and after he moved to the U.S. His diabetes never slowed him down.

-Antonio and his niece Ofelia
+Antonio and his niece Ofelia |

 The older Maryland Prats from Generation Two and their cousins remember Antonio Martínez holding court in the corredor — the large open-air room overlooking the central courtyard — at No. 208 Republica Street, cigarette in hand.
-If you were young enough the highlight of visiting was sitting on his lap and begging him to let the ash on his cigarette get longer and longer to see if it would fall off.
+If you were young enough the highlight of the visit was sitting on his lap and begging him to let the ash on his cigarette get longer and longer to see if it would fall off.
 It would not and eventually he would flick the cigarette to deposit the ash in your hand as your mother or grandmother complained weakly, and you would grin as you examined your palm and then dropped the ash into the floor-stand ash tray, feeling like you got away with doing something wrong in sight of your parents who rushed to wipe your hand clean before you had a chance to wipe it on your starched clothes.

-Antonio Martínez holding court in the easy chair
+Antonio Martínez holding court in the easy chair |

 Tio Toto, the name his nieces, nephews and grands called him, was a great listener and generous with advice when asked.
 The breadth of his knowledge was constantly surprising.
 What I most remember is how he genuinely wanted to know what you — to the rest of the adults just another insignificant child — what you were doing and thinking and planning and dreaming.
 No advice was proffered unless you asked.
 And it wasn’t just with me because he was my godfather.
 I saw this interaction with my brothers, sisters, and cousins and anyone else who engaged him.